-The following tables analyse instruments carried at fair value, by valuation method.
-The different Levels have been defined as follows:
+The following table analyses instruments carried at fair value, by level of the fair value hierarchy.
+The different levels have been defined as follows:

 - Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); - Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs).